-For the year ended March 31 (%) 5-year Average 10-year Average 2022 2021 2020 2019 2018 Total investment return 10.0 10.8 6.8 20.4 3.1 8.9 11.6 Benchmark return 9.2 10.2 4.7 30.4 (3.1) 6.6 9.8
+For the year ended March 31 (%) 5-year 10-year 10-year 2023 2022 2021 2020 2019 Average Average Total investment return 7.9 10.0 1.3 6.8 20.4 3.1 8.9 Benchmark return 7.1 9.2 0.1 4.7 30.4 (3.1) 6.6

-Despite challenges from the ongoing pandemic, global supply chain disruptions, rising inflation, and geopolitical risks, CPP Investments carried its strong performance into F2022 resulting in a net return of 6.8%, outperforming the Reference Portfolio's return of 4.7% by 2.1%.
+Despite challenges from geopolitical tensions, persistent inflation and tightening monetary policies, and the continued effect of the pandemic, CPP Investments delivered a net return of 1.3%, outperforming the Reference Portfolio's return of 0.1% by 1.2%.
 The Reference Portfolio's return is driven by its heavy weight in public equities (see the Investment Portfolio Profile section for a description of the Reference Portfolio).
 The Fund has outperformed or been comparable with the Reference Portfolio in every year since the comparison began in 2007, except for F2010, F2017, and F2021.
 The Fund also reports its performance relative to the Reference Portfolio on a dollar-value-added (DVA) basis and believes this to be more representative of its relative performance.
-For F2022, the higher net returns of the actively managed portfolio resulted in a positive DVA of \$10.0 billion, after deducting all costs.
+For F2023, the higher net returns of the actively managed portfolio resulted in a positive DVA of \$2.0 billion, after deducting all costs.
 CPP Investments emphasizes that the actively managed portfolio benefits from a more diversified portfolio that minimizes short-term volatility in favour of more consistent returns.
 The actively managed portfolio's growth was well above the range required to maintain the Fund's sustainability for the long term.
-Over a 10-year period, which is a better indication of performance given the Plan's long-term horizon, the Fund has delivered an annualized net real return of 8.6% for the Base CPP, exceeding the Chief Actuary of Canada's 3.95% assumed real rate of return required to sustain the base CPP at current contribution rate levels.
-Furthermore, the Fund has delivered a compounded DVA of \$41.0 billion, net of all fund costs, since inception of active management in 2006.
+Over a 10-year period, which is a better indication of performance given the Plan's long-term horizon, the Fund has delivered an annualized net return of 10.0% for the Base CPP, exceeding the Chief Actuary of Canada's 3.69% assumed real rate of return required to sustain the base CPP at current contribution rate levels.
+Furthermore, the Fund has delivered a compounded DVA of \$47.0 billion, net of all fund costs, since inception of active management in 2006.